 - Evidence collection: The most difficult part of winning a case is assembling admissible evidence.
 In some cases, this evidence can be surprisingly difficult to come by – the testimony of a credible expert witness concerning the amount of the victim’s future lifetime medical expenses, for example.
 A good car accident lawyer deeply understands the intricacies and byzantine corridors of the Illinois Rules of Evidence.

-- Bargaining skills: Since most car accident cases are resolved through settlement, a good car accident lawyer needs negotiating skills in order to stand toe-to-toe with professional insurance company executives who negotiate claims for a living.
+- Bargaining skills: Since most car accident cases are resolved through settlement, a good Chicago car accident lawyer needs negotiating skills in order to stand toe-to-toe with professional insurance company executives who negotiate claims for a living.
 Not every lawyer can do this, but the lawyers at Malman Law can.